Celayix Home » How to Prevent Workplace Violence in Healthcare

 Actively engage in your facility.

-Employee engagement, according to OSHA, is critical to the success of any workplace violence prevention programme.
+According to OSHA, employee engagement is critical to the success of any workplace violence prevention program.
 They suggest that nurses accomplish the following if possible:

-• Learn about the company’s workplace violence prevention programme and procedures.
+• Learn about the company’s workplace violence prevention program and procedures.

-• Participate in the organization’s safety training programmes.
+• Participate in the organization’s safety training programs.

 • Participate in committees for safety, health, and security.